jtablesaw/tablesaw/docs/userguide/ml/Heart Random forest.md

 Table dataTest = splitData[1];
 ```

-Now build an initial RandomForest model using the training dataset and sensible parameter values. *m*, the number of features to be considered for each tree, is set to the square root of the number of features. *n*, or ntrees, is set to 50, a reasonmable starting point that will run quickly. *d*, or maxDepth, is the maximum depth of any individual decision tree, and is set to another generally accepted sensible value, 7. maxNodes is set to 100 and represents the most number of terminal decision making nodes a tree can have.
+Now build an initial RandomForest model using the training dataset and sensible parameter values. *m*, the number of features to be considered for each tree, is set to the square root of the number of features. *n*, or ntrees, is set to 50, a reasonmable starting point that will run quickly. *d*, or maxDepth, is the maximum depth of any individual decision tree, and is set to another reasonable value, 7. maxNodes is set to 100 and represents the most number of terminal decision making nodes a tree can have.
 All of these values are considered **Hyperparameters** and should be refined by the user to improve the accuracy of the model.

+*Note: Smile contains two RandomForest classes, one for classification tasks and one for regression tasks.
+Make sure you import the correct class for your problem context, in this case smile.classification.RandomForest*
 ```
 //initial model with sensible parameters
 RandomForest RFModel1 = smile.classification.RandomForest.fit(